 I listened to 50 promises.
-It was the end of a three-day event about earned revenue opportunities.
+It was the end of a three-day event about earned income opportunities.
 During it, participants heard dozens of inspirational success stories.
 They learned about the infrastructure behind success.
 They’d completed plans for their nonprofits.
-Now with my prompt, they publicly committed to use them.
+Now with my prompt, they publicly committed to using them.

 bust their fenders.

 The following roadblocks exist between people’s ears, but they’re big enough to stop semi-trailers short.
 Blow them up by replacing tired, old, habitual thoughts with clear thinking.